dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 I'm certainly no expert and would be interested to hear if there are more accessibility use cases with a harder dependency on UA stylesheets than I'm aware of.

+Anyways, thanks for coming to my Ted talk.